 Your habitat needs three of the following types of plants or supplemental feeders:

-You can purchase food elements from the National Wildlife Federation Catalog.
+Find your element—purchase food elements from the National Wildlife Federation catalog.